donnie3237/SolidTS-Template/README.md

-# Astro + ReactJS for SSR in static site
+# Astro + SolidJS for SSR in static site

 ## 🚀 Project Structure